Vichy France: Legitimacy

 Vichy's claim to be the legitimate French government was denied by Free France and by all subsequent French governments after the war.
 They maintain that Vichy was an illegal government run by traitors, having come to power through an unconstitutional coup d'état.
 Pétain was constitutionally appointed prime minister by President Lebrun on 16 June 1940 and he was legally within his rights to sign the armistice with Germany; however, his decision to ask the National Assembly to dissolve itself while granting him dictatorial powers has been more controversial.
 Historians have particularly debated the circumstances of the vote by the National Assembly of the Third Republic granting full powers to Pétain on 10 July 1940.
 The main arguments advanced against Vichy's right to incarnate the continuity of the French state were based on the pressure exerted by Pierre Laval, a former prime minister in the Third Republic, on the deputies in Vichy and on the absence of 27 deputies and senators who had fled on the ship Massilia and so could not take part in the vote.
-However, during the war, the Vichy government was internationally recognised, notably by the United States and several other major Allied powers.
+However, during the war, the Vichy government was internationally recognized, notably by the United States and several other major Allied powers.
 Diplomatic relations with the United Kingdom had been severed since 8 July 1940 after the attack on Mers-el-Kébir.

 Julian T. Jackson wrote, "There seems little doubt... that at the beginning Vichy was both legal and legitimate".
-He stated that if legitimacy comes from popular support, Pétain's massive popularity in France until 1942 made his government legitimate, and if legitimacy comes from diplomatic recognition, over 40 countries, including the United States, Canada, and China, recognised the Vichy government.
-According to Jackson, de Gaulle's Free French acknowledged the weakness of its case against Vichy's legality by citing multiple dates (16 June, 23 June and 10 July) for the start of Vichy's illegitimate rule implying that at least for some time, Vichy was still legitimate.
-Countries recognised the Vichy government despite de Gaulle's attempts in London to dissuade them; only the German occupation of all of France in November 1942 ended diplomatic recognition.
+He stated that if legitimacy comes from popular support, Pétain's massive popularity in France until 1942 made his government legitimate, and if legitimacy comes from diplomatic recognition, over 40 countries, including the United States, Canada, and China, recognized the Vichy government.
+According to Jackson, de Gaulle's Free French acknowledged the weakness of its case against Vichy's legality by citing multiple dates (16 June, 23 June and 10 July) for the start of Vichy's illegitimate rule, implying that at least for some time, Vichy was still legitimate.
+Countries recognized the Vichy government despite de Gaulle's attempts in London to dissuade them; only the German occupation of all of France in November 1942 ended diplomatic recognition.
 Supporters of Vichy point out that the grant of governmental powers was voted by a joint session of both chambers of the Third Republic Parliament (the Senate and the Chamber of Deputies) in keeping with the constitutional law.

+When the Provisional Government enacted the Ordinance of 9 August 1944 during the liberation declaring the return of republican government to France, it also expunged all trappings of legality from the Vichy regime, declaring all constitutional documents enacted by the regime to be void ab initio, beginning with the Constitutional Law of 10 July 1940.
+As a consequence, the GPRF did not have to explicitly proclaim the return of the Republic, as the latter had never legally been dissolved.